Self-Directed IRA

 Foreign corporations often have much lower corporate income tax rates than in the U.S. However, a foreign corporation blocker company is a very complex structure and should only be considered after adequate due diligence.

-In all cases, self-directed investors should contact a financial professional to understand the rules and taxes incurred by your investment.
-For more clarification,
+In all cases, self-directed investors should contact a financial professional to understand the rules and taxes incurred by their investment.
+For more clarification, reach out to a Self-Directed IRA Specialist.

 Still have questions about UBIT?